rust-lang/wg-async/src/vision/status_quo/alan_writes_a_web_framework.md

-# 😱 Status quo stories: Template
+# 😱 Status quo stories: Alan writes a web framework

 [How To Vision: Status Quo]: ../how_to_vision/status_quo.md